This May marks the one year anniversary and halfway mark into my two-year Peace Corps service (whoo!).

 As a Peace Corps Volunteer, you are provided 3 months of intensive language training before your 2 years of service that will ease your cultural immersion process.
 And, even some countries offer and require volunteers to live with host families to facilitate language development.
 Learn more about Peace Corps language training here.

 3. You like to travel but don’t want to be a tourist.

-Sure, traveling the world is fun.
-But as a tourist, you don’t always get the opportunity to see and experience life from a local perspective.
+Sure, traveling the world is fun, but as a tourist, you don’t always get the opportunity to see and experience life from a local perspective.
 As a Peace Corps Volunteer, you will have the opportunity to live and work side-by-side with locals in your host country.
-You will see the land, the food, the economy, religion–the world–from the perspective of a local citizen.
+You will see the land, the food, the economy, religion, the world, from the perspective of a local citizen.
 You will be more than a tourist.
 You will be a resident and a local.
-This is your opportunity to experience not only a country different from your own, but a new and foreign way of life.
+This is your opportunity to experience not only a different country, but a new and foreign way of life.

 4. You want some new family members…errr or a lot.